HeardLibrary/digital-scholarship/lod/wikibase/index.md

 <img src="../images/value_node.png" style="border:1px solid black">

+A value node can be linked from either a statement node (as a statement value or qualifier value) or from a reference node (as a reference value).
+Each of these kinds of links uses a property from a different namespace (`pqv:`, `prv:`, or `psv`).

 The value node itself is assigned an identifier, which is a hash string appended to the `wdv:` namespace.
 That node is linked to the simple values by wikibase ontology properties that are specific for the type of simple value (`wikibase:timeValue`, `wikibase:timePrecision`, and `wikibase:timeCalendarModel` in the example above).

-A value node can be linked from either a statement node (as a statement value or qualifier value) or from a reference node (as a reference value).
-Each of these kinds of links uses a property from a different namespace (`pqv:`, `prv:`, or `psv`).
+In addition to time, other value types that require value nodes are quantity (requiring a magnitude and a unit) and globe coordinates (requiring latitude, longitude, precision, and the target globe such as earth or the moon).

 ## Qualifiers